 The Natural Resource Council of Maine is opposed to this transmission line because it would harm Maine forests and wildlife, suppress Maine’s renewable energy industry, and could actually increase climate change emissions, all without any clear benefit to Maine or Massachusetts.

 •Sign our Statement of Support:

-We understand the need to shut down fossil fuel and nuclear plants, but do not accept that imports of electricity from large dams hundreds of miles away is the right alternative for the northeast.
-We acknowledge that free-flowing rivers are an endangered species requiring protection; that they are vital to ecological health; that floodplains and primary boreal forests are needed for climate resilience; and that large dams do irreversible damage to communities and ecosystems.
+We understand the need to address climate change, but do not accept that large dams are the right alternative to fossil fuels.
+We acknowledge that free-flowing rivers are an endangered species requiring protection; that they are vital to ecological health; that large dams are significant sources of greenhouse gases; that floodplains and primary boreal forests are needed for climate resilience; and that large dams do irreversible damage to communities and ecosystems.
 The right alternative—which is also the best job creator – is energy conservation and efficiency, and small-scale, appropriately sited renewable energy development here at home.
-We believe that only by relying on local energy resources, where we will have to live with the consequences of our consumption, will we learn to practice conservation.
-We are opposed to the construction of long distance transmission corridors from Canada – including the proposed Champlain Hudson Power Express, the New England Clean Power Link, and the Northern Pass – that will encourage more dam construction in the north and degrade landscapes here at home.
+We are opposed to the construction of long distance transmission corridors from Canada to the United States – including the proposed New England Clean Energy Connect, Champlain Hudson Power Express, the New England Clean Power Link, and the Northern Pass – that will encourage more dam construction in the north and degrade landscapes here at home.
 We recognize that the silent support of destruction caused by large dams is still a form of support, and that an honest discussion of the impacts of large dams is needed.